AN/ALQ-153

-AN/ALQ-153 is an airborne range gate pulse-Doppler tail warning radar for detecting anti-aircraft missiles, protecting B-1B Lancer and B-52G/H Stratofortress aircraft.
+AN/ALQ-153 is an airborne range gate pulse-Doppler tail warning radar for detecting anti-aircraft missiles, protecting Rockwell B-1B Lancer and B-52G/H Stratofortress aircraft.
 It replaced the RCA AN/ALQ-127, introducing a solid-state transmitter, frequency-agile waveform and digital processor using non-scanning antennas that have low backlobes.
 The ALQ-153 was originally manufactured by Westinghouse Electric Corp, now supported by Northrop Grumman.

 History

 Competitive evaluation of the Westinghouse ALQ-153 against the AN/ALQ-154 manufactured by AIL began in 1975.
 At that time, both manufacturers received initial development contracts of each.
 By December 1975, Westinghouse was awarded a contract for more than 300 systems over the next five years, and in 1978, they were selected as prime contractor.
 In 1980, the first operational units were delivered.

 Installed on B-52 aircraft at Barksdale Air Force Base, ten flight tests were conducted in May and June 1981.
 During these tests, totaling 39 hours, there were four failures with a mean time between failure (MTBF) rate of 9.75 hours.
 By 1986, Westinghouse was awarded an additional to supply spares and war reserve stocks including 192 Radar receiver/transmitters, 159 Analog Data Signal Processors and 197 Digital Data Signal Processors.
 Deliveries were complete by February 1991.

 The US Air Force is the only operator of the AN/ALQ-153.
 It was never approved for foreign military sales.